MileHacker Logo

 A UNESCO World Heritage site, approximately one hour's drive from The City of lanterns.
 It holds abandoned and partially ruined Hindu temples built by the Champa Kingdom.

-The entire town functions as a historical district, displaying Chinese shophouses, French colonial buildings, and the People of japan Covered Bridge.
+The entire town functions as a historical district, displaying Chinese shophouses, Of the french colonial period buildings, and the People of japan Covered Bridge.

 • Pagodas & Temples: